benj-chen/slidepuzzle/README.md

 # slidepuzzle
-This slidepuzzle is a game.\
+This slidepuzzle is a game.
-The objective is to arrange the tiles from 1 to 15 in order.\
+Everything looks much much better when every letter is the same length -_- The objective is to arrange the tiles from 1 to 15 in order.\
 Here's a screenshot of gameplay:\
 |----|----|----|----|\